Agent Handshake Protocol (AHP)

 </section>

-Important: The notice SHOULD be visually hidden from human users (display:none or equivalent) but MUST remain in the DOM and be present in the raw HTML served to agents.
+Important: The notice SHOULD be visually hidden from human users (display:none or equivalent) but MUST remain in the DOM and be present in the raw HTML.
 The text MUST NOT be removed by JavaScript hydration in a way that eliminates it from the rendered text visible to headless browsers.

 Additional placement recommendations: